Find the perfect publication for your classroom by searching for your state and grade level below:

 OTHER WAYS TO ORDER

-Students will learn the locations of various places in their community.
-They will also discuss fair ways to make decisions., , ,
+Students will learn the locations of various places in the community and state.
+They will also discuss fair ways to make decisions., , , , , ,

 Students will understand some basic civic values (e.g., fair play, honesty, sportsmanship) and learn about some ways to handle things if they are bullied., , ,